arjbingly/T2V_demo/README.md

 The task presented was to create a demo of a Text2Video model with the context that such a solution could be provided to a client.

-## TODO
--  Add Motion LoRAs as they produce stronger motion

 ## How to get started?
 - make sure to install the dependecies listed in the `requiremnts.txt`
 - execute in terminal , `streamlit run animate-diff-app.py`